Hacked? Part 1: Website Hacking , The Why, How and What

 - Rotating the type of attack.
 For example, replacing your own ad’s with theirs, then updating the attack to replace all links and placing your ad’s back.

 Last modified times on core files:

-There are some core files that shouldn’t change very often, or at all after the completed installation of certain content management systems.
+Some core files shouldn’t change very often or after the completed installation of certain content management systems.

-For example, in WordPress, the index.php shouldn’t be modified in most instances, nor should the wp-config.php.
-So if you log in and see the last modified time of these files was recent, it may be worth double checking over the code to ensure nothing has been added or removed that could be malicious.
+For example, in WordPress, you shouldn’t modify the index.php in most instances, nor should the wp-config.php.
+So if you log in and see the last modified time of these files was recent, it may be worth double-checking over the code to ensure nothing has been added or removed that could be malicious.

 This is the most popular way to inject malicious code into a website.
 Why?
-Well, it fools most malicious code scanners as the PHP is actually encoded and isn’t decoded until the server runs the script.
+It fools most malicious code scanners as the PHP is actually encoded and isn’t decided until the server runs the script.

 Let’s look at an example of what this might look like, but it is usually very easy to spot due to the huge amount of random characters: